 Then I discovered Trello, a digital planner!
-In this planner, you can use it in so many ways.
+You can use this planner in so many ways.
 I created a card for each day of the week and then below, the different categories of work I needed to do that day.
 (Blog, YouTube, Instagram, etc)

 Every blog post needs pictures.
 People are very visual creatures and even if they read every word on your blog post, the pictures will keep them entertained for longer.
 So let’s talk about how you can get professional-looking photos on your blog!

 The simple answer is no. You don’t need to buy a camera for your blog posts.
 Honestly, you already have one on your phone that will work just fine.
 If you want to take your own photos, my advice would be to practice taking high-quality photos.

 Flat-lay photos are also very visually appealing if you’re taking product shots.
 For example, if you’re writing a blog post about new skincare items you’re trying, create a flat-lay photo like the photo above.
 The background is a board that I bought in the arts & craft aisle in Walmart.
 That’s it, so simple!

 Don’t feel like taking your own photos?
 I totally understand!
 The good news is you don’t need to.
 If you’re short on time or you’re not comfortable with your photography skills yet, you can use stock photos.

 Stock photos are professional-looking and ready-to-go photos for you to use!
 The amazing thing is that there are thousands out there.
 My advice is to refrain from saving and using a photo from the photo section in google though.
 You don’t technically have rights to those.

 Instead, let me tell you about my favorite stock photo site, Styled Stock Society.
 This is a paid membership but it’s completely worth it.